StevenBlack/ghosts/README.md

 ### Get help just as you might expect

 ```
-$ ./ghosts -h
+$ ghosts -h
-Usage of ./ghosts:
+Usage of ghosts:
   -c string
     	Hosts list to compare.
     	A shortcut code, full URL, or a local file.